chapman-biol302/assignments/homework07.md

 answer the questions we had above about the history of the aquatic mammals.

-1. Make a FASTA-format file named like hw08_lastname.fasta that contains a number of cytochrome b **protein** sequences, as
+1. Make a FASTA-format file named `hw08_lastname.fasta` that contains a number of cytochrome b **protein** sequences, as
    follows: grab one representative of each of the 12 terminal groups on the boreoeutherian clade.
 For instance, for "Carnivora" you